-For more information concerning controlling moisture in the trailer, read Tips to Control Condensation in this section.
+For more information concerning controlling moisture in the trailer, see Tips To Control Condensation on page 3-9.

 If using a dehumidifier, please read and follow all manufacturer instructions and recommendations for the use and cleaning of the dehumidifier.

 Waste Water Systems